If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Unscented Odor Zapper

-If using vinegar, mix together 4:1 ratio of water and distilled white vinegar in a spray bottle.
-Spray it around the room.
-You will smell the vinegar a little at first, but this will quickly dissipate.
-The vinegar naturally neutralizes odors, similar to how the baking soda works.
+The Vinegar Method: If using vinegar, mix a 4:1 ratio of water to distilled white vinegar in a spray bottle.
+Mist the air.
+You will smell the vinegar tang for a minute, but as it dries, it takes the bad odors with it.

 • Water.

-2. Fill the pot ¾ full with water and bring it to a boil.
+2. Fill the pot 3/4 full with water and bring to a boil.

-3. Once it starts to boil, reduce to low heat and let it simmer.
-Make sure to keep the lid off.
+3. Reduce heat to low and let it simmer with the lid off.

 • Water.